arclabs561/ai-visual-test/evaluation/docs/EVALUATION_GUIDE.md

 ## Overview

-This evaluation system provides a complete framework for evaluating `ai-browser-test` against real-world datasets with ground truth annotations.
+This evaluation system provides a complete framework for evaluating `ai-visual-test` against real-world datasets with ground truth annotations.

 ## Quick Start